addrummond/numberize/README.markdown

 corresponding label.)
 You can change this default by modifying the value of `MAX_SUB_EXAMPLE_LETTERS`.

+References to non-existent examples are ignored.
+This can happen sometimes if you put acronyms in parantheses (e.g. "The Uniformity of Theta Assignment Hypothesis (UTAH)").
+In this case, so long as there is no example labeled UTAH, nothing will go wrong.

 Occasionally, you may want to explicitly specify that something which looks like a reference to an example is in fact not.
 (For example, if you have the word 'I' in parantheses in a gloss, and an example